PRACTICING SELF CARE THROUGH FOOD

 Enjoy warm with some low fat custard!

 How do you keep a healthy structure to your day during these weeks?
 It is quiet possible that your daily routine has become affected, but it is especially important at this time to keep some structure in your daily activities.
-It can be helpful to make a plan for yourself in the morning or the night before by including some of the tips below.
+It can be helpful to make a plan for yourself in the morning or the night before by including some of the tips on this page.